mspeculatrix/FlashROM/README.md

 # FlashROM

-**This is a work in progress.**

 This is a project to create a dev board for writing ROM images to flash memory.
+It's intended as a proof of concept project with the ultimate goal of integrating its functions into the main CPU board of the [Zolatron homebrew computer](https://medium.com/machina-speculatrix/subpage/0b8cf602629b).

 I'm documenting the project on [Machina Speculatrix](https://medium.com/machina-speculatrix), my Medium-based publication.
 (A Medium sub is required to read the articles.)